Fujifilm X70 vs Leica M8

 It is notable that the X70 offers wifi support, while the M8 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X70 or the Leica M8 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Fujifilm X70: